Croatia–France relations: Sister cities

-Sports rivalry
+International sport

-The 2018 World Cup Final is seen as the pinnacle of their football rivalry.
+The 2018 World Cup Final is seen as the pinnacle of their football rivalry, raising the international profile of their bilateral relationship.

+International sport has historically supported mutual tourism and foreign trade between the two countries.
 The football teams of France and of Croatia began competing against each other in a series of friendly exhibition games, but since 1998 their encounters have become increasingly competitive.
 As both countries have the red-white-blue tricolor, matches between the two are nicknamed Le derby tricolore ("Tricolor Derby") or Trobojnica ("Tricolor" game).
 During the 1998 World Cup, both France and Croatia reached their then-pinnacle of international prowess after the former won the tournament after defeating the latter who took third place.
 Twenty years later, the two teams battled the 2018 World Cup final where France overcame Croatia 4–2 to secure the trophy.
 Similarly to 1998, the match with France elevated Croatia to its highest-ever ranking with runners-up positioning.
-The two teams have competed against each other six times with France winning four matches, and drawing two.
+The two teams have competed against each other twelve times with France winning seven matches and Croatia winning two, with three draws.

 The national tennis teams of Croatia and of France contested the 2018 Davis Cup final with Croatia winning its second title.

+International organizations

+While France is a founding member of the EU and NATO, Croatia joined NATO in 2009 and the EU in 2013.